xonixx/xonixx.github.io/optimize_tests.md

 Given the concerns above, the rewrite strategy was obvious.
 Get rid of Database Rider annotations and code DB initialization and DB check steps in plain code.

-The same test looks like
+The same test looks now:

 ```java
 @ExtendWith(SpringExtension.class)